pdjr-signalk/pdjr-skplugin-devantech/README.md

 This plugin implements a control interface for the multi-channel 'DS-series' Ethernet relay devices manufactured by the UK company Devantech.

-DS devices used with the plugin must be configured to issue module status reports periodically and on any relay state change.
+DS devices that ar eto be used with this plugin must be configured to issue relay status reports periodically and on any relay state change.

 The plugin listens on a specified TCP 'status' port for incoming status reports and when a report is received from a previously unconnected